sebn/video-games/README.md

 badnik
 ======

-A video game managerand launcher for GNOMR.
+A video game manager and launcher for GNOME.